gwkim1/csproject/README.txt

 sql_stuff.py is called whenever the website performs a search, but it is possible to test the main function (search()) with the example input shown in the docstring

-To get the data and clean it, do the following:
+To get the crime data and clean it, do the following:

 0) Remove any crime files and IUCR_codes.csv from csproject/chicago_data/Clean
 1) Download csv exports of the crime datasets from the city of chicago data portal for any number of years (as many as you want)